MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- RestrictFileDownloadInternetExplorerProcesses-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting enables blocking of file download prompts that are not user initiated.
+This policy setting enables blocking of file download prompts that aren't user initiated.

-- If you enable this policy setting, file download prompts that are not user initiated will be blocked for Internet Explorer processes.
+- If you enable this policy setting, file download prompts that aren't user initiated will be blocked for Internet Explorer processes.

-- If you disable this policy setting, prompting will occur for file downloads that are not user initiated for Internet Explorer processes.
+- If you disable this policy setting, prompting will occur for file downloads that aren't user initiated for Internet Explorer processes.

-- If you do not configure this policy setting, the user's preference determines whether to prompt for file downloads that are not user initiated for Internet Explorer processes.
+- If you don't configure this policy setting, the user's preference determines whether to prompt for file downloads that aren't user initiated for Internet Explorer processes.
 <!-- RestrictFileDownloadInternetExplorerProcesses-Description-End -->

 <!-- RestrictFileDownloadInternetExplorerProcesses-Editable-Begin -->